ianwalter/power-sled/README.md

 import PowerSled from '@ianwalter/power-sled' const sled = new PowerSled(document.myMenuLink, document.myMenu)

-// Add a event listener to close the menu if the user clicks anywhere on the
+// Add an event listener on the body that calls the toggle method. power-sled
+// will figure out if it needs to open, close, or do nothing with the menu when
+// called.
-// body while the menu is open. document.body.addEventListener('click', sled.toggle())
+document.body.addEventListener('click', sled.toggle())
 ```